We Lost the Pig But We Saved Our Bacon

 The woman left to round up a friend who, she said, would be able to get the pig into the cage.
 They returned together within minutes; as it turned out she recruited the first able-bodied man she saw as she drove.
 Dressed in work blues, he was broad-shouldered and thick-chested, with a sun-kissed complexion and a look on his handsome face that said he was the man for the job.

-His first move was to sit down on a railroad tie in the goat yard, to which the pig had retreated.
+His first move was to follow the pig to the goat yard, to which he had retreated, and there he sat down on a railroad tie and calmly looked at the pig.
 The pig eyed him from a safe distance.
 "Come on over here, buddy!
 Tell me about your day!" the man called out, slapping the ground in front of him.
 The pig took a few steps in his direction.

 I removed myself again.
 I was starting to understand that a case of post-pig trauma syndrome might be developing.